ArnaudHemmerle/tutorial_edit_nexus/README.md

 # tutorial_edit_nexus

-A tutorial notebook on how to read and edit a nexus file.
+A tutorial notebook on how to read and edit a nexus file using h5py.